Overview of Tech Solutions

 2. Encourage Reluctant Readers

 Most children love stories and learning facts.
-For some children, however, having to decode letters on a page is frustrating, difficult and even excruciatingly painful and traumatic.
-For these children, trying to read themselves can be counterproductive no matter how fun the story or interesting the facts.
+However, for some children, having to decode letters on a page is frustrating, difficult and sometimes painful and traumatic.
+For these children, trying to read themselves can be counterproductive, no matter how fun the story or interesting the facts.

-Forcing children to read can have a negative impact on them and anyone assisting them and could lead to a child developing a lifelong resistance to reading.
+Forcing children to read can have a negative impact on them and those assisting them and could lead to a child developing a lifelong resistance to reading.

 Reading to and with these children is advisable.
 However, parents don’t always have time to do so.
-In addition, children get to an age, usually in senior school, where they don’t want to be read to anymore.
+In addition, children get to an age, usually in senior school, in which they don’t want to be read to anymore.